 6. Straight-to-the-Point Subject Line

 While it’s been mentioned that welcome messages are opened more often, it really comes down to how effective your subject line is.
 This is because 35% of email recipients open emails based on the subject line alone.

-Campaign Monitor says you can’t go wrong with using “Welcome” directly in the subject line.
+You can’t go wrong with using “Welcome” in the subject line.
 You can also personalize your email sends by adding the recipient’s first name, such as “Welcome to PureB2B, Scott!”